WouterPennings/QAOA/paper/main.typ

+// TODOs:
+// - Put the results of this study better in context with other papers and research.
+// - Abstract is temporary, this is bad
+// - Fix "Conceptual problem: Parameter selection"
+// - Add piece about future work in error correction codes.
+// - Where does this SPSA approach come from???
+Isnt the fahri paper with the increasing beta and decreasing gamma

 #import "@preview/ssrn-scribe:0.7.0": *

 // if you do not want to use the integrated packages, you can comment out the following lines